Three Surprisingly Simple Tips for Mastering Financial Agility

 Move money around

-If there’s a business leader whose budget was not impacted in 2020, I’d certainly like to meet that individual.
-As we’ve all seen, budget impact isn’t always negative.
+If there’s a business leader whose budget was not impacted in 2020, they may be superhuman.
+As you may have seen however, budget impact isn’t always negative.
 COVID-19 presented many savings opportunities to businesses, from a dramatic reduction in corporate travel expenses to the virtually disappearing costs of special events and entertainment.
 Financially agile owners were able to convert money that had been flagged for these and other expenses into some pretty smart investments.
 The key is to sustain that flexibility for the long-term, checking in on the corporate budget at very frequent intervals.
 The other important cultural key is empowering employees to make on-the-fly changes that boldly (and soundly, of course) move the business forward... in good times and in bad.

 Above all, though, stay close to your banker.
 Each of the three tips above comes with its own nuances and risks.
 Your bank partners – if they are doing their job – will have a good sense of your goals and will be able to walk through the particulars of contracts, vendor relationships and cash management.
 While they may not be able to predict the future, they have enough experience with financial agility to get you moving in the same way.